Chapter 4

 result in the formation of a neutron star.
 The type and weight of

-the resulting object will also depend on the rotational momentum
+the resulting object will also depend on the rotational angular

-and the amount of ejected substance.
-For more massive binary
+momentum and the amount of ejected substance.
+For more massive

-systems, there will be a rapid collapse, so it will be sufficient
+binary systems, there will be a rapid collapse, so it will be

-to create less ejected neutron masses.
-If the initial mass is
+sufficient to create less ejected neutron masses.
+If the initial

-low, a resultant long-surviving or stable neutron star can be
+mass is low, a resultant long-surviving or stable neutron star

 intensely and for a long time.
 So we can expect roughly